bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

   - Not getting cloud access will impact how we store data and its associated costs.
 It is and will continue to impact creating a full data lake service.
   - NR issues with payment.
 We can discuss how we handle dependencies for existing endpoints to ensure the implementation of what is already built is captured
   - Update on the Card Reader retirement
+  - Auditing 'no fee' payments has been raised a gap in our financial controls by the auditor.
 ----
 Dec 11, 2021
 ----